yam-1111/Alf-s-Todo-List/README.md

 2. **Activate the virtual environment**

-    Before you can start using the virtual environment, you need to activate it.

-    On Windows, use:
+    Activate the virtual environment with the following commands:

+    For Windows:

     ```bash
     .venv\Scripts\activate
     ```

-    On Unix or MacOS, use:
+    For Unix or MacOS:

     ```bash
     source .venv/bin/activate
     ```

-3. **Install the required packages**
+3. **Install dependencies**

-    This project requires some packages to run.
-These packages are listed in the `requirements.txt` file.
-To install them, use:
+    Install the required packages listed in the `requirements.txt` file:

     ```bash
     pip install -r requirements.txt
     ```

-4. **Run the application**
+4. **Launch the application**

-    After you've installed the required packages, you can run the application with:
+    Run the application using:

     ```bash
     python run.py
     ```

-    This will start the Flask development server, and you can access the application at `http://localhost:5000`.
+    The Flask development server starts and the application becomes accessible at `http://localhost:5000`.

-## File Structure
+## Project Structure

-The project has the following file structure:
+Here's an overview of the project's file structure:

-- `src`: Main application code.
+- `src`: Contains the main application code.
-- `src/static`: Contains the CSS and Images.
+- `src/static`: Houses the CSS and image files.
-- `src/templates`: Contains the HTML File.
+- `src/templates`: Stores the HTML files.
-- `src/app.py`: Contains the main function to initiate and create the app.
+- `src/app.py`: Includes the main function to initiate and create the app.
-- `src/models.py`: Contains the model for the todo
+- `src/models.py`: Defines the model for the todo.
-- `src/routes.py`: Contains the routes.
+- `src/routes.py`: Specifies the routes.
-- `run.py`: This file is used to run the application.
+- `run.py`: Used to run the application.

-## Task
+## Tasks

-Your task is to create the following routes for managing tasks:
+Your assignment is to create routes for managing tasks:

-1. **Adding a task**
+1. **Add a task**

-    Create a route that allows users to add a new task.
+    Create a route to add a new task.
 This route should accept POST requests and take the task details as JSON in the request body.

-2. **Updating a task**
+2. **Update a task**

-    Create a route that allows users to update an existing task.
-This route should accept PUT or PATCH requests, take the task ID as a parameter in the URL, and take the new task details as JSON in the request body.
+    Create a route to update an existing task.
+This route should accept PUT or PATCH requests, take the task ID as a URL parameter, and take the new task details as JSON in the request body.

-3. **Changing the status of a task**
+3. **Change a task's status**

-    Create a route that allows users to change the status of a task.
-This route should accept PUT or PATCH requests, take the task ID as a parameter in the URL, and take the new status as JSON in the request body.
+    Create a route to change a task's status.
+This route should accept PUT or PATCH requests, take the task ID as a URL parameter, and take the new status as JSON in the request body.

-4. **Deleting a task**
+4. **Delete a task**

-    Create a route that allows users to delete a task.
-This route should accept DELETE requests and take the task ID as a parameter in the URL.
+    Create a route to delete a task.
+This route should accept DELETE requests and take the task ID as a URL parameter.

-Remember to update your database model and schema as necessary to support these features.
+Update your database model and schema as necessary to support these features.

+## Workflow

+1. Begin by completing the tasks in app.py.
+2. Create the Todo model in models.py.
+3. Set up run.py.
+4. Before running run.py, ensure you have set up the index route to return index.html in routes.py.
+5. Create the endpoints for add_task, update_task/<int:task_id>, delete_task/<int:task_id>.
+6. Test the app.

-Enjoy using the AWSCC - PUP Manila - DCC: Alf's Todo List
+Enjoy using the AWSCC - PUP Manila - DCC: Alf's Todo List!